True Parisians take time every year to attend at least one of the following social and cultural events.

 18. Nouvel An Chinois.
 Takes place in January.

-In Paris, many neighbourhoods take on a festive atmosphere, are decked out with decorations and organize special events for the occasion.
+In Paris, many neighborhoods take on a festive atmosphere, are decked out with decorations and organize special events for the occasion.
 Dragons, paper lanterns, dancing lions, firecrackers, illuminated Chinese lanterns… Make way for the parades!

 Check out our upcoming Chinese New Year party below.

 19. Mon premier festival.
 Takes place in October.